 Exception

 Requirements for notice, delivery and timing are not required in case of an emergency, which prevents compliance.
 In such a case reasonable effort shall be made to notify Board members, media organizations that have filed a written request for notification and the public of the emergency meeting.
-At the beginning of the meeting, the Chairperson shall explain, for the record, the emergency circumstances preventing compliance with notice, delivery and timing requirements.
+At the beginning of the meeting, the Chair shall explain, for the record, the emergency circumstances preventing compliance with notice, delivery and timing requirements.
 This explanation shall be recorded in the minutes of the meeting.
 Discussion and action at this meeting shall be limited to the emergency for which the meeting has been called.4

 References: